 Infectious disease in communities.
 Host-parasite interactions do not occur in isolation.
 Instead, they are embedded in ecological communities.
 Other species can alter disease outbreaks by serving as predators, competitors, or prey for hosts and parasites.
 We are interested in understanding the mechanisms by which these additional species affect host-parasite interactions and identifying the traits that predict which species will have the greatest positive or negative effects on disease dynamics.

-Study systems: invasive aquatic plants, resistant snails, and fish predators in the snail-schistosome system, Burkholderia symbionts of squash bugs
+Study systems: invasive aquatic plants, resistant snails, and predators in the snail-schistosome system, fish predators of copepod intermediate hosts of Guinea worm, Burkholderia symbionts of squash bugs

 Parasite transmission.
 We have ongoing work aimed at understanding how life stage, body size, and symbiont infection status affect the ability of hosts to transmit parasites.
 We aim to build mechanistic models of parasite transmission in structured populations to improve our ability to forecast disease dynamics.